BuzzedHoney/Manuka/README.md

 ![False Positive](https://github.com/user-attachments/assets/1f3c19b5-4bde-453a-bc13-d4cdd496c53a)

-I'd say so *(obviously)*, but feel free decompile my app if you really don't trust it — nothing’s obfuscated.
+I'd say so *(obviously)*, but feel to free decompile my app if you really don't trust it — nothing’s obfuscated.

 If you're concerned about system damage — don't be.
 Manuka has been thoroughly tested and only uses safe, reversible methods to apply changes.